tylerharter/cs301-projects/fall18/p5/README.md

 * [test.py](https://raw.githubusercontent.com/tylerharter/cs301-projects/master/fall18/p5/test.py)
 * [IMDB-Movie-Data.csv](https://raw.githubusercontent.com/tylerharter/cs301-projects/master/fall18/p5/IMDB-Movie-Data.csv)

 Open up the IMDB-Movie-Data.csv file and get familiar with it!
 Notice how the movies are indexed starting from zero, how the 'genres' and 'cast' are listed as several actors separated by spaces.
-There's something strange about the column 'budget', can you tell what it is?
+There's something strange about the column 'Revenue', can you tell what it is?

 **A reminder:** You should make your changes ONLY to the **main.py** file.
 DO NOT EDIT ANY OTHER FILES.